Debian/.github/README.md

 your interaction with GitHub

  [github-backup](http://guthub.com/joeyh/github-backup)
-   backs up everything github knows about a repository, to the repository
+   backs up everything GitHub knows about a repository, to the repository

 Acknowledgments